Virgin Festival: Virgin Mobile FreeFest (September 25th)

 Artist T.I. canceled his performance due to ongoing legal issues.

 2009 lineup

 Virgin Mobile FreeFest (August 30th)

-The Virgin Mobile FreeFest was held at the Merriweather Post Pavilion in Columbia, MD.
+The Virgin Mobile FreeFest was held at the Merriweather Post Pavilion in Columbia, Maryland.
 In an official statement released by Virgin Mobile, it was stated that due to the current economic conditions, admission to the festival would be free of charge for all concertgoers.
 The sponsor hoped that concertgoers would donate $5 to youth homelessness through its charitable initiative known as the RE*Generation.
 Concertgoers could also purchase special packages that came with a T-shirt, as well as tickets and the donation.